Israeli citizenship law: Relinquishment and deprivation

 Israeli citizenship can be voluntarily relinquished by a declaration of renunciation, provided that the declarant is living overseas, already possesses another nationality, and has no military service obligations.
 Returnees living in Israel who obtained Israeli citizenship may voluntarily renounce that status if continuing to hold it would cause their loss of another country's nationality.
-Between 2003 and 2015, there were 8,308 people who renounced their Israeli citizenship.
-While some former citizens renounce their citizenship because of their intention to permanently settle overseas and not return to Israel, others do so as a condition of obtaining foreign nationality in their country of residence.
+Between 2003 and 2015, 8,308 people renounced their Israeli citizenship.
+While some renounce because of their intention to permanently settle overseas and not return to Israel, others do so as a condition of obtaining foreign nationality in their country of residence.

-Citizenship may be involuntarily removed from individuals who fraudulently acquired it or from those who willfully perform an act that constitutes a breach of loyalty to the state.
-The Minister of Interior may revoke citizenship from a person who obtained status based on false information within three years of that person having become an Israeli citizen.
+Citizenship may be involuntarily removed from individuals who fraudulently acquired it or who willfully performed an act constituting a breach of loyalty to the state.
+The Minister of Interior may revoke citizenship from a person who obtained that status based on false information within three years of that person becoming an Israeli citizen.
 For persons who fraudulently acquired citizenship more than three years earlier, the Minister must request the Administrative Court to revoke citizenship.
-Revocation on the basis of disloyalty has only occurred on three occasions since 1948; twice in 2002 and once in 2017.
+Revocation on the basis of disloyalty has only occurred on three occasions since 1948: twice in 2002 and once in 2017.
 Israeli citizenship may also be revoked from citizens who illegally travel to countries officially declared as enemy states (Syria, Lebanon, Iraq, and Iran) or if they obtain nationality from one of those countries.